 For us carers, the right gadget at the right time can make a huge difference.
 Once we have the right solution in place we wonder why we didn’t get this sorted sooner.
-I’ve been chatting to our community of unpaid carers to get their tips for gadgets, adaptations and equipment that help them and the people they are caring for.
+I’ve been chatting to carers in the Mobilise Community to get their tips for gadgets, adaptations and equipment that help them and the people they are caring for.

 How do I know what might help?

 Our local Occupational Therapist (OT) is always a good place to start.
 They will make an assessment, make recommendations and may be able to provide free or on loan equipment.

 Ask your social services team, GP or other health care professional for a referral.
 If we or the person we are caring for are working, there might also be specialist support available from our employer.